bowmandj/bikeridejournal/README.md

 The working functionality is:
 - Enter and save details for a new bike ride
 - Display confirmation page when a new bike ride is saved
+- Some edit functionality

 Still under construction:
+- Save edited details for a ride (this is partially completed)
-- Search for and edit a previously entered bike ride
+- Search for a previously entered bike ride to edit
 - View a confirmation page after saving an edited ride
 - View a report listing all rides entered